 The answer is that I couldn’t follow through with my own questions because the cost was too high.
 I looked ahead to where it would lead for me to lose faith in those things around which I had built my entire life, and I was terrified.
 I counted the cost, so to speak, and found the prospect of losing it all far too much to bear.

 Which means I made a choice, of sorts.
 I decided then and there to bury my questions because I had already sensed where they were leading.
 So I chose to ignore them.
 And somehow I did.
-I took them out and dusted them off once in a while because they would occasionally assert themselves whether I wanted them to or not.
+I had to wrestle with them once in a while because they would keep asserting themselves whether I wanted them to or not.
 But it would be years before they surfaced again as a cohesive unit of interlocking issues that spelled the end of my faith journey after two decades of devout pursuit.

 My need to understand became stronger than my need to belong.

 And that’s the sticky part.
-See, wherever we are on the belief spectrum, we each have both of those needs, and from time to time they compete with one another.
+Wherever we are on the belief spectrum, we each have both of those needs, and from time to time they compete with one another.
 Some of us have stronger needs to understand the world around us, while others find their own need to belong to a group far stronger.
-Whichever need outpaces the other will likely determine where you end up in this dilemma.
+Whichever need outpaces the other will determine where you end up in this fight.

 Is Belief a Moral Issue?